Why quitting your job isn´t always the answer

 One of the most common misconceptions of career coaching is that the goal is to quit your current job and find a new one that fits you better.
 Finding a new opportunity can be a great step.
-When you are looking to grow skills, make more money than your current company is willing to offer, or when you want better work/life balance, sometimes the answer is finding a new place that fits your needs.
+When you are looking to grow skills, increase your salary, or when you want better work/life balance, sometimes the answer is finding a new place that fits your needs.

 Quitting your job means quitting the good parts as well